Amaurobiidae

 Amaurobiidae is a family of three-clawed cribellate or ecribellate spiders found in crevices and hollows or under stones where they build retreats, and are often collected in pitfall traps.
 Unlidded burrows are sometimes quite obvious in crusty, loamy soil.
-They are difficult to distinguish from related spiders in other families, especially Agelenidae, Desidae and Amphinectidae.
-Their intra- and interfamilial relationships are contentious.
-According to the World Spider Catalog, 2023, the family Amaurobiidae includes 286 species in 50 genera.
+They are difficult to distinguish from related spiders in other families, especially Agelenidae and Desidae.
+Their intra- and interfamilial relationships have been contentious.

 In Australia, they are small to medium-sized entelegyne spiders with minimal sheet webs.
 They are fairly common in Tasmania and nearby mainland Australia in cooler rainforest, some in caves.
 They are widespread but uncommon along the eastern coastline.
 They generally have eight similar eyes in two conservatively curved rows.
 They often have a calamistrum on metatarsus IV associated with a cribellum.
-Australian amaurobiids may be distinguished from the Amphinectidae by the absence of a pretarsal fracture and the presence of a retrocoxal hymen on coxa I.
+Australian amaurobiids may be distinguished from the Desidae by the absence of a pretarsal fracture and the presence of a retrocoxal hymen on coxa I.

 Reorganization

 This family has lost and gained several genera resulting from wide-ranging DNA analysis of spider families.
 It lost Bakala and Manjala to Desidae, while Toxopidae took in Midgee and the monotypic genus Jamara.
-In return, it gained some of Australia's medium-sized brown spiders in the former family Amphinectidae, including Tasmabrochus, Tasmarubrius, and Teeatta), all of which are common in Tasmania and mainland Australia.
+It also lost some of Australia's medium-sized brown spiders including Tasmabrochus, Tasmarubrius, and Teeatta) to Macrobunidae, all of which are claimed to be common in Tasmania and mainland Australia but are rarely seen or recorded.
+The lack of research replicability and absence of photographic proof in species and genus diagnosis has resulted in low performance in computer recognition models and citizen science platforms for these genera.